Setting Boundaries: Why I Stopped Being My Friends' Free Babysitter

 The Social Dynamics of Expectation

 Social dynamics often foster expectations that can lead to resentment.
-A relationship expert, Dr. John Gray, notes that friends may unconsciously establish patterns of behavior that can become burdensome.
-He emphasizes the necessity of open dialogue to recalibrate these expectations.
+Friends may unconsciously establish patterns of behavior that can become burdensome.
+Open dialogue is necessary to recalibrate these expectations.

 Being candid about your limits not only helps you but also encourages others to voice their needs, fostering healthier relationships built on mutual respect.